-SHIP and now SHIP Jr. participate in the ESO orchestral rehearsals on Tuesday and Thursday from 4:00-4:50pm.
-SHIP also meets at 6PM on Wednesday Evenings right before ESO rehearses.
-At 7 PM they combine in a full rehearsal with the Eastern Symphony Orchestra.
+SHIP student participate in the ESO orchestral rehearsals on Tuesday from 5:00-5:50pm.
+SHIP also meets at 6:00 pm on Wednesday evenings immediately before the 7:00 pm ESO rehearsal; at 7:00 pm they combine in a full rehearsal.
 The Symphonic Honors Students will be finished with rehearsals no later then 9 PM (with the exception of dress rehearsals which will be from 7-10PM).

 If you would like your child to participate and would like to be considered for the program please feel free to contact me.
 Thank you for supporting and having such an invested interest in the artistic growth of your child!